 Overcoming cultural and language barriers

-English (or any other language!) may be your lingua franca but don’t let colloquial or just confusing language create misunderstanding.
-For Brits, we are known for posing a direct order as a question or a suggestion.
+English (or any other language!) may be your lingua franca but don’t let colloquial, or just confusing, language create misunderstanding.
+A Brits, we are known for posing a direct order as a question or a suggestion.
 “Do you think you could possibly….”
 “Would you mind changing the….” .
 In face to face conversation it’s normally quite clear when this is about delivering instructions rather than asking an opinion.
 It doesn’t mean you need to drop niceties but don’t be surprised if instructions are ignored if presented in an over-polite manner.
 On the other hand don’t be offended by the direct orders of your boss.
 In an office environment these issues are usually easy to overcome with the benefit of body language but when working remotely it can feel a little isolating.
 Try to get used to the style others are using to communicate and try to adapt the language you use to minimise miscommunication.

 Learning how to use the tech